Simon Collins, HIV i-Base

 As many widely used HIV medicines reach the end of patents, the move to generic formulations will save the NHS millions of pounds each year.

-Generic medicines used in the UK as just as carefully monitored as original formulations.
+Generic medicines used in the UK are just as carefully monitored as original formulations.
 Generics have proven to have the same pharmacokinetic properties as original formulations with comparable drug levels of the active ingredients.
-However, some generics medicines are manufactured slightly differently, using different non-active ingredients in medicines – called excipients – and also sometimes using a slightly different base compound.
+However, some generic medicines are manufactured slightly differently, using different non-active ingredients in medicines – called excipients – and also sometimes using a slightly different base compound.